-2 The need for probabilistic forecasts
+2. The need for probabilistic forecasts

 The fact that the "true" model is unknown implies that any economic forecaster faces uncertainties and has to accept some degree of inaccuracy.
-Modern forecasting techniques, along with faster computational power, allows forecasters to run hundreds of scenarios to better comprehend the probabilistic nature of the target variable.
-Surprisingly, despite the computational power to run these models, central banks, the IMF, the World Bank, and other world-renowned institutions tend to public baseline scenarios (point forecast).
-In some cases, some institutions may even present a simple subset of alternative scenarios (upper/optimistic, lower/pessimistic), which lack applicability given that the likelihood of occurrence is usually undisclosed.
-Sometimes quantile-based alternative scenarios are presented, but in many cases, they come from ad-hock distributions that were not necessarily tested for predictive accuracy (ex. assuming a normal-invariant shock distribution to be the appropriate distribution when in fact this might not be the case).
-Although central scenarios (mean or median for instance) are useful in providing guidance for the future, they provide very little understanding of the probabilistic likelihood of such events or the risks associated with extreme events (tail risks).
-Probabilistic forecasts are therefore encouraged as a way of embracing uncertainty and providing insightful information for asset pricing and scenario analysis.
+Modern forecasting techniques, along with faster computational power, allow forecasters to run hundreds of scenarios to better comprehend the probabilistic nature of the target variable.
+Surprisingly, despite the computational power to run these models, central banks, the IMF, the World Bank, and other world-renowned institutions tend to publicise baseline scenarios (point forecast).
+In some cases, these institutions may even present a simple subset of alternative scenarios (upper/optimistic, lower/pessimistic), which lack applicability given that the likelihood of occurrence is usually undisclosed.
+Sometimes quantilebased alternative scenarios are presented, but in many cases, they come from ad-hoc distributions that were not necessarily tested for predictive accuracy (e.g., assuming a normal-invariant shock distribution to be the appropriate distribution when, in fact, this might not be the case).
+Often probabilistic forecasts are illustrated in reports using "fan charts", however the underlying simulations or (sometimes) even the quantiles are not available for the public to download.